What to do if…

 Short answer

-Treat it as urgent and verify it through the issuing country’s official immigration channel.
-Until you have written clarification, act as if there may be a deadline you must not miss.
+Treat the notice as urgent, verify it through the issuing country’s official immigration channel, and get your current status and any deadline in writing.
+Until you have written clarification, act cautiously as if the notice may be real.

 Do not do these things

-• Don’t ignore the notice or assume it only affects your next trip — it might affect your current stay.
+- Don’t ignore the notice or assume it only affects your next trip; it may affect your current stay.

-• Don’t assume it’s a scam just because it’s sudden — verify before you dismiss it.
+- Don’t assume it is a scam just because it arrived suddenly; verify it before dismissing it.

-• Don’t click payment links, “reinstatement” links, or send passport scans to unknown contacts.
+- Don’t click payment links, reinstatement links, or upload passport scans through an unverified message.

-• Don’t argue at an airport/border checkpoint; calmly ask for the reason and next steps in writing.
+- Don’t argue at an airport or border checkpoint; calmly ask for the reason and next steps in writing.

 What to do now

-1. Get to a steady moment and read what you were sent.
-Note the issuing authority, the date/time, your name/passport number, and any instruction to report, depart, or attend an appointment.
+- Get to a steady moment and read the notice carefully.
+Note the issuing authority, date and time, your name, passport number, reference number, and any instruction to report, leave, attend an appointment, or stop travelling.

-• “What do I have to do next, and by when (reporting, exit date, review/appeal option)?”
-Ask for a reference number/case ID and the name of the unit you spoke to.
+- “What do I have to do next, and by when?”
+Ask for a reference number or case ID and keep a note of who you spoke to.

-5. If you are due to travel soon, contact your airline now.
-Ask what their system shows and what they need to allow boarding (for example: updated authorization in the carrier system, or written confirmation from the immigration authority).
+- If you are due to travel soon, contact your airline before going to the airport.
+Ask what their system shows and what they need for boarding, such as updated authorisation in the carrier system or written confirmation from the immigration authority.

-6. Make a small “evidence pack” you can show quickly.
-Save offline copies/photos of: the notice, your passport photo page, entry stamp/permit card, any official portal status page, and your booking details.
-Keep a short call log (who/when/what they told you).
+- Make a small evidence pack you can show quickly.
+Save offline copies or photos of the notice, your passport photo page, entry stamp or permit card, any official portal status page, booking details, and a short call log.

 What can wait

-• You do not need a perfect file of documents right now — start with the evidence pack and written instructions.
+- You do not need a perfect file of documents now; start with the notice, passport details, immigration status evidence, travel booking, and written instructions.

-• You do not need to contact multiple “agents” — prioritize the issuing authority, then your airline (if traveling), then consular support.
+- You do not need to contact multiple agents or paid services immediately; prioritise the issuing authority, then your airline if you are travelling, then consular support if you are stuck or at risk.

 Important reassurance

-A sudden cancellation notice can make your brain go into emergency mode.
-The safest approach is calm and methodical: verify, get the rule and the deadline in writing, and take only the next step that prevents escalation.
+A sudden cancellation notice can make everything feel urgent at once.
+The safest first move is to verify the notice, get the deadline in writing, and take only the next step that prevents an avoidable overstay, missed flight, detention, or airport crisis.

 Scope note